 There are a number of ways that sentencing can happen, depending on which court you are in and the posture of the case.
-In cases where there is a plea agreement, and this includes misdemeanors as well as felonies, the agreement will be brought before the judge and the judge will pronounce the agreed-upon sentence previously worked out by the prosecutor, the defendant and the defendant’s counsel.
-In misdemeanor cases where there is a trial, the judge will first determine guilt or innocence, and then if the individual is guilty there will be argument and evidence on sentencing, and then judge will make a decision about what the penalty should be.
+In cases where there is a plea agreement, and this includes misdemeanors as well as felonies, the agreement will be brought before the judge and the judge will pronounce the agreed-upon sentence previously worked out by the prosecutor, the defendant, and the defendant’s counsel.
+In misdemeanor cases where there is a trial, the judge will first determine guilt or innocence, and then if the individual is guilty there will be argument and evidence on sentencing, and then a judge will make a decision about what the penalty should be.

 Felony cases in Circuit Court are somewhat different.
 If an individual is found guilty after a trial in Circuit Court, the Circuit Court judge is required to review the Virginia Sentencing Guidelines before pronouncing sentence.
 In most cases, subsequent to trial the matter will be continued for the probation office to prepare sentencing guidelines and for the Commonwealth and defendant to prepare to argue what the sentence should be under the guidelines.
 The guidelines will produce a range of penalties with a low number, a high number and a midpoint for incarceration.

-On the other hand, if a person is tried by a jury on a felony case, the jury not only determines guilt or innocence but they also determines the punishment.
+On the other hand, if a person is tried by a jury on a felony case, the jury not only determines guilt or innocence but they also determine the punishment.
 They are not required, as a judge is, to review or to follow Virginia Sentencing Guidelines.
-This means that a jury can sentence an individual to any amount of incarceration, fine, or other penalty that is authorized by the statute, including the maximum penalty if that is what they decide to do, without regard to sentencing guidelines or what is typically done in such cases.
+This means that a jury can sentence an individual to any amount of incarceration, fine, or another penalty that is authorized by the statute, including the maximum penalty if that is what they decide to do, without regard to sentencing guidelines or what is typically done in such cases.